Writing Excuses 8.18: Blocking

 Finally, we discuss how to block scenes effectively, and how each of us do it.

-Audiobook Pick-of-the-Week: Monster Hunter Alpha, by Larry Correia, narrated by Oliver Wyman
+Thing of the week: Monster Hunter Alpha, by Larry Correia, narrated by Oliver Wyman.